SharePoint/sp-dev-docs/docs/general-development/follow-content-in-sharepoint.md

 - Server object model

-As a best practice in SharePoint 2013 development, use client APIs when you can.
+As a best practice in SharePoint development, use client APIs when you can.
 Client APIs include the client object models, a JavaScript object model, and a REST service.
-For more information about the APIs in SharePoint 2013 and when to use them, see  [Choose the right API set in SharePoint 2013](choose-the-right-api-set-in-sharepoint.md).
+For more information about the APIs in SharePoint and when to use them, see  [Choose the right API set in SharePoint](choose-the-right-api-set-in-sharepoint.md).